 During first installation, and in case of problems, update all devices to the latest firmware.
-This includes the latest VE.Bus firmware and also the latest firmware in the Color Control GX.
+This includes the latest VE.Bus firmware and also the latest firmware in the GX device.

 Firmware update instructions: